eric-culhane/eric-culhane.github.io/_personal/7svab.markdown

 <br>
 "Šváb"(Cockroach), 2019.
 8min. <br>
+Written by Eric Culhane and Enrique Mendía<br>
-Director of Photography and Co-Written by Eric Culhane. <br>
+Director of Photography: Eric Culhane. <br>
 Created with support from FAMU International Film and TV School of the Academy of Performing Arts in Prague, Czech Republic.
 16mm.